L. Clyde Wells Obituary (1942 - 2021) Post-Star

 Clyde graduated from Schuylerville Central School in 1962.
 He worked at GE in Fort Edward for 24 years and then at Quad Graphics for 22 years.

 He was an avid B.M.W.
 Motorcyclist logging over 500,000 miles on his BMW bikes.
-He loved Alaska and made five trips there.
-He and his wife Jean made two trips in their sidecar out west to see his brother Lee's family and to see this beautiful country.
+He loved Alaska and made 5 trips there.
+He and his wife Jean made 2 trips in their sidecar out west to see his brother Lee's family and to see this beautiful country.
 Clyde also enjoyed hunting with his boys and snowmobiling.

 A graveside service will be held at the convenience of the family in Prospect Hill Cemetery, Schuylerville.